 We understand that many people in our community are feeling anxious about the spread of COVID-19, it's economic and social impacts.
 We’ve compiled some resources to help you with any problems or concerns you may be experiencing.

-There is a lot of information about this virus and it is difficult to work out what is real and what is not.
-We suggest you minimise the sources of information to help you keep a clear view of the situation, the Commonwealth and State Government websites are solid places to start.
+There is a lot of information about this virus and this information becomes more accurate as more research is done and medical treatment become better informed.
+However inaccurate information is available on some social media websites.
+We suggest you minimise the sources of information to help you keep a clear view of the situation.
+The Commonwealth and State Government websites are the best places to get valid, up to date information in your language.

 You can find more up-to-date information on your state’s current lockdown status here: